FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 transcriptional analyses [@bergResponsesPsbAHli2011] suggest MED4 is
-excluded from growth below \~ 25 µM O~2~ because it relies upon a ubiquinol oxidase, non-electrogenic, to maintain oxidation/reduction balance in the intersystem electron transport chain, with a K~M~ for [O~2~] of \~25 µM O~2~.
+excluded from growth below \~ 25 µM O~2~ because it relies upon a ubiquinol oxidase, non-electrogenic, to maintain oxidation/reduction balance in the intersystem electron transport chain, with a K~m~ for [O~2~] of \~25 µM O~2~.
 On the other hand, MED4 shows inducible expression of FtsH isoforms [@bonisteelStrainSpecificDifferences2018], to counter photoinactivation of PSII under higher PAR and [O~2~]